apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 first the index, then the graph, then the binary references and finally the segment files.
 The idea is that the index must be read first, because it provides a fast tool to locate segments in the rest of the file.
 Next comes the graph, that describes how segments relate to each other.
+Then the binary references index is stored.
 Last come the segments, whose relative order can be ignored.

 At the same time, the layout of the TAR file allows fast append-only operations when writing.
 Since the relative order of segment files is not important,